AIGenieDev/planb-privacy/README.md

-# Privacy Policy for Plan B – Emergency AI Assistant
+Privacy Policy

-Effective Date: January 1, 2026
+Last updated: February 2026

-Plan B – Emergency AI Assistant ("Plan B", "we", "our", or "us") respects your privacy.
-This Privacy Policy explains how we handle information when you use our mobile application.
+Plan B (“we”, “our”, or “us”) respects your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use the Plan B mobile application (the “App”).

+This version applies during the closed testing phase.

 1. Information We Collect

+We may collect the following information:

+1.1 Account Information

+When you create an account, we collect:

+Email address

+Display name (if provided)

+Authentication data (via Supabase or Google Sign-In)

+We do not collect passwords directly; authentication is handled securely by our authentication provider.

+1.2 Usage Data

-Plan B may collect limited information necessary to operate the app, including:
+We collect limited usage information, including:

-- User-provided input (questions or emergency scenarios)
-- Basic device information required for app functionality
-- Anonymous usage analytics (if enabled)
+Number of credits used

+Subscription plan type

+Basic interaction data (e.g., feature usage)

+This helps us improve the App and manage subscriptions.

+1.3 AI Input Data

+When you submit a question:

+The content you type is sent to an AI service provider (OpenAI) to generate a response.

+We may store your questions and generated responses to improve performance and user experience.

-We do not sell personal information.
+We do not intentionally collect sensitive personal data.
+Please avoid submitting confidential, medical, legal, or financial information.

-2. How We Use Information
+2. How We Use Your Information

-Information may be used to:
+We use collected information to:

-- Provide AI-generated responses
+Provide AI-generated decision suggestions

+Manage user accounts and subscriptions

+Track credit usage

-- Improve app performance and user experience
+Improve performance and stability
-- Maintain app security and functionality

-3. Data Storage

-User inputs may be processed through secure third-party AI services to generate responses.
-We do not intentionally store personal emergency data beyond what is required for app operation.
+Respond to user support requests

+We do not sell your personal information.

-4. Third-Party Services
+3. Third-Party Services

+Plan B uses the following third-party services:

+Supabase (authentication and database)

+OpenAI (AI response generation)

+Google Sign-In (optional login method)

-Plan B may use third-party service providers for AI processing and infrastructure.
-These providers process data in accordance with their own privacy policies.
+These providers process data according to their own privacy policies.

+4. Data Storage and Security

+We take reasonable measures to protect your data.
+However, no system can guarantee 100% security.

+During closed testing, data may be retained to analyze performance and improve the product.

+5. Data Retention

+We retain account and usage data as long as your account remains active or as needed for testing and improvement purposes.

+You may request account deletion by contacting us.

-5. Children's Privacy
+6. Children’s Privacy

-Plan B is not directed toward children under 13 years of age.
-We do not knowingly collect personal information from children.
+Plan B is not intended for children under 13.
+We do not knowingly collect data from children.

-6. Emergency Disclaimer

-Plan B does not replace professional emergency services.
-In life-threatening situations, contact local emergency services immediately.

 7. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Updates will be posted on this page.
+We may update this Privacy Policy as the App evolves.
+Updates will be reflected by the “Last updated” date above.

 8. Contact

-If you have questions about this Privacy Policy, please contact:
+If you have questions, please contact:

 Email: silicongeni@gmail.com

+App name: Plan B